Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 For more details and troubleshooting procedures,refer to [Availability Zone Outage](scenarios/availability_zone_outage.md).

-## Common Problems.Availability Zone Shutdown and Startup
+## Availability Zone Shutdown and Startup

 ### Description